Trump Russia: The saga in 350 words

 It's the story that has dominated Donald Trump's presidency.
 But it's complicated.
 Let's take a step back.

-US intelligence agencies believe Russia tried to sway the election in favour of Trump and now there are several investigations looking into whether anyone from his campaign helped.
+US intelligence agencies believe Russia tried to sway the election in favour of Mr Trump.
+A special counsel looked into whether anyone from his campaign colluded in the effort.

 And the president?

-Since he fired the man leading one of the investigations, ex-FBI Director James Comey, there are questions whether the president has obstructed justice.
-Legal experts differ on this.
+Since he fired the man leading one of the investigations, ex-FBI Director James Comey, there were questions about whether he obstructed justice.